Roast cutlets with mashed potatoes and butter-apple-onion topping

 preparation

-Pat the cutlet dry and oil it lightly.
-Season all over with salt, pepper, paprika, chilli and lemon zest, then spread with the berry jam and massage it in well.
-Refrigerate for an hour so that the marinade takes effect.
+➊ Pat the pork chop dry and lightly oil it.
+Season all over with salt, pepper, paprika, chili, and lemon zest, then spread with berry jam and massage it in well.
+Refrigerate for one hour to allow the marinade to work.

-Heat the grill to at least 250 °C and set it up for indirect grilling.
-Place the cutlet roast in a roasting basket and grill over indirect heat for 10 minutes.
-Then reduce the heat to 150 °C. During grilling, regularly drizzle the roast with butter and sprinkle with the remaining lemon zest.
-When the core temperature reaches 76 °C, turn down the grill and let the roast rest for 5 minutes.
+Preheat the grill to at least 250°C (480°F ) and set it up for indirect grilling.
+Place the pork chop in a roasting basket and grill over indirect heat for 10 minutes.
+Then reduce the heat to 150°C (300°F).
+During grilling, baste the roast regularly with the butter and sprinkle with the remaining lemon zest.
+When the internal temperature reaches 76°C (160°F), reduce the heat and let the roast rest for 5 minutes.
 Serve with or without the bone.

-For the mashed potatoes, cook the unpeeled potatoes with caraway seeds in salted water.
-Then drain and press through the spaetzle press - this saves you having to peel the hot potatoes.
-Heat the milk, cream and butter and slowly add to the potato mixture - more or less depending on the desired consistency.
-There may still be a few pieces of potato left in the mash.
-Do not mix for too long, otherwise too much starch will come out and the mash will become gelatinous.
-Season well with salt, pepper and nutmeg.
+➌ For the mashed potatoes, cook the unpeeled potatoes with caraway seeds in salted water.
+Drain and press through a potato ricer – this saves you from peeling the hot potatoes.
+Heat the milk, cream, and butter and slowly add them to the mashed potatoes – more or less depending on the desired consistency.
+A few small pieces of potato should remain in the mash.
+Don't overmix, otherwise too much starch will be released and the mash will become sticky.
+Season well with salt, pepper, and nutmeg.

-For the topping, wash the apples, core them and cut them into thin slices.
-Peel the onions and cut them into thin strips.
-Caramelize them in a cast-iron pan with brown sugar and a small piece of butter.
-Then add the remaining butter and let the mixture simmer until soft.
-Add the raisins, season everything with salt, pepper and chili and pour over the mashed potatoes as a topping.
+➍ For the topping , wash, core, and thinly slice the apples.
+Peel and thinly slice the onions.
+Caramelize them in a cast-iron pan with raw cane sugar and a small knob of butter.
+Add the remaining butter and simmer gently until softened.
+Add the raisins, season with salt, pepper, and chili, and serve as a topping over the mashed potatoes.

-The chef and BBQ expert Oliver Seibt is part of the Esscapade cooking school in Reichenbach an der Fils.
-Teaching cooking techniques is a topic there, and grilling and barbecue have gained great importance in the course and event area and are celebrated at a high level.
+Chef and BBQ expert Oliver Seibt is part of the Esscapade cooking school in Reichenbach an der Fils.
+Teaching cooking techniques is a key focus there, and grilling and barbecue have become a major part of their courses and events, celebrated at a high level.
 Oliver loves every

-Opportunity to swap the stove for the grill and prepare delicacies outside according to all the rules of the BBQ art. https://kochschule-esscapade.de/
+An opportunity to swap the stove for the grill and prepare delicious dishes outdoors according to all the rules of BBQ. https://kochschule-esscapade.de/

 Recipe from FIRE&FOOD issue 02/2024